df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/01_folip.md

 Run `FOLIP - Before Generation` ...

 1. Launch xEdit and load all mods.
-2. Right-click any plugins and select "Apply Script".
+2. Right-click relevant plugins and select "Apply Script".
 3. From the dropdown, select `FOLIP - Before Generation.pas`.
 4. The default options are recommended.
 5. Start.